 Three Cons of Human Assessments

-It can be difficult to get a consistent year over year security evaluation.
-This is partly because the needs of your business change over time, or the threat environment changed, but also because the assessment is conducted by a human and with have some level of variability.
+It can be difficult to get a consistent year-over-year security evaluation.
+This is partly because the needs of your business change over time, or the threat environment changed, but also because the assessment is conducted by a human and will have some level of variability.

 This type of evaluation is not good for daily, weekly, or even monthly assessments.
 Human assessments are best carried out annually.